Time-dependent black hole lensing from ringdown quasinormal mode: Time-Dependent Strong-Deflection Lensing

 where the second term arises from the logarithmic piece through \(\ln s_{n+1}-\ln s_n=-2\pi/\bar a(t_o)\).
 Linearizing Eq. \eqref{46} using Eqs. \eqref{37} and \eqref{45} shows that \(\Delta T_{n+1,n}\) acquires a harmonic modulation \(\propto \mathrm{Re}\,{e^{-i\omega t_o}}\) with an amplitude set by \(\gamma_1,\tilde a_1,a_1\).

 Figure \ref{fig6} makes the phase-locked behavior explicit: variations in $\Delta T_{n+1,n}(t_o)$ track the same QNM phase that controls $q(t_o)$ and $\theta_{\rm ring}(t_o)$.
-Eliminating $t_o$ between Eqs. \eqref{46} and \eqref{48} yields the differential correlation summarized in Eq. \eqref{60}, further underscoring the unified kernel control.
+Eliminating $t_o$ between Eqs. \eqref{46} and \eqref{48} yields the differential correlation summarized in Eq. \eqref{60}, further illustrating their common kernel origin.

 Finally, the photon ring corresponds to the accumulation of the sequence \(\theta_n(t_o)\) as \(n\to\infty\) \cite{Gralla:2019xty}.
 From Eq. \eqref{41} we obtain the instantaneous ring radius

 so the fractional modulation of the ring radius equals \(\varepsilon\,\mathrm{Re}{e^{-i\omega t_o}\beta_1}\).
 The exponential spacing of successive relativistic images is governed by